 Our results agree with laboratory studies in other arboviral systems (chikungunya [42], yellow fever [42], and Rift Valley fever [43]) that found cool larval environmental temperatures to enhance arbovirus infection relative to warmer larval environments.
 Studies in the Ae. albopictus-dengue virus system have also found that low larval temperatures enhance mosquito susceptibility to viral infection, although this is dependent on larval nutrition [10] and the stage of the infection (i.e. mid-gut vs. dissemination vs. saliva) [9].
 While we found infection and dissemination of DENV-2 to decrease with increasing temperatures across season and land class, there was no effect on viral presence in the saliva, suggesting carry over effects due to microclimate variation may alter the overall efficiency of dengue infection.
 Thus, even though a smaller proportion of mosquitoes reared on urban sites and in the summer became infected and disseminated infection, these mosquitoes were more likely to become infectious, resulting in no net difference in overall vector competence across land class and season.
 Larval environmental temperature may differentially impact later stages of viral infection (i.e. salivary gland penetration) compared to earlier stages (i.e. midgut escape) through effects on mosquito physiology and immunity, as well as on important tissue barriers to infection [4,42,44,45].
+Further, our study considered only DENV-2, and other arboviruses and mosquito-borne disease are likely influenced by the mosquito’s larval environment differently.

 Current models of vector-borne disease focus primarily on direct effects of environmental variables on mosquito densities and disease transmission and rarely include the effects of the larval stage, either directly or via carry-over effects [15].
-While we found carry-over effects due to seasonal and urban environments to have a significant impact on virus infection and dissemination, we found no net effects on saliva positivity for the virus.
+While we found carry-over effects due to seasonal and urban environments to have a significant impact on DENV-2 infection and dissemination, we found no net effects on saliva positivity for the virus.
 Therefore, when incorporating parameters into calculations of vectorial capacity, we did not find a significant difference in predicted vectorial capacity due to land class.
 However, we did find VC to be higher in the summer relative to the fall, driven by differences in demographic rates such as larval survival and development rates, rather than differences in adult vector competence.
 Unfortunately, given the logistical limitations imposed by a field experiment setting, we were unable to measure additional life-history traits important for disease transmission in conjunction with vector competence.
 Lab studies have found that factors such as adult longevity [46], biting rate [47], and pathogen extrinsic incubation period [48,49] are also be impacted by carry-over effects.
 For example, warmer larval temperatures correspond with decreased adult longevity in mosquitoes [46], and including this relationship could mediate the seasonal differences in VC found in our study, with decreased adult longevity in the summer corresponding to decreased VC.
 Less is known about traits specific to transmission such as biting rate and EIP, which have only been investigated in response to larval diet and competition [47–49].
 Carry-over effects of the larval environment can act on multiple adult phenotypes, often in conflicting ways, and the net effect of this on disease transmission has yet to be fully explored.